-The Human Resources Certification Institute (HRCI) is an independent non-profit organization that develops and provides academic credentials to HR professionals.
+The Human Resources Certification Institute (HRCI) is an non-profit organization that develops and provides academic credentials to professionals.

 The 8 Types of HRCI Certificates

-Here are the different types of HR certifications offered by the HRCI – based on academic and professional qualification level.
+are the different types of certifications offered by the HRCI – based on academic and professional qualification level.

 1. HRCI Associate Professional in Human Resources (aPHR)

 This is an entry-level HR certification offered by the HRCI.
-Students looking to start a career in HR will benefit from aPHR as a starter qualification.
+Students looking for HR jobs ill benefit from aPHR as a starter qualification.

 The Associate Professional in Human Resources (aPHR) certificate helps to fast-track your way into the HR world.
 It delivers basic knowledge of human resources in the professional sphere, and prepares students for a fresh career in HR (with room for higher qualifications).